 I think you will agree with me when I say the most annoying aspect of the DMCA agent requirement is the registration process used by the United States Copyright Office.
 Despite allowing online submissions for other copyright filings, the Office requires businesses to send in DMCA agent registrations by snail mail.
-To make matters worse, a single clerk is tasked with reviewing and manually entering the agent information from each registration form into the online database of DMCA agents.
+To make matters worse, a single clerk reviews applications and manually submits the agent information into the online database of DMCA agents.
 The result is a processing time that currently takes a few months and has been as long as a year in the past.

 Nothing is more frustrating than waiting for the Copyright Office to register your agent when you are ready to launch a new site or app.
 Well, I have good news…

 The Copyright Office has long talked about creating an online DMCA agent registration system.
 The Office even issued a proposal in September of 2011.
 Unfortunately, the likelihood of the system actually being put in place since then has been roughly the same likelihood of you or I winning the lottery – not great.

 The problem?
 Witness “Green” failed to appear, to wit, no money.